prominenceai/deepstream-services-library/docs/api-ode-trigger.md

     const wchar_t* source, uint class_id, uint limit, uint preset);
 ```

-This constructor creates a uniquely named New Low Trigger that checks for the occurrence of Objects within a frame that meet the Trigger's criteria and deterines if the number has reached a new low.
+This constructor creates a uniquely named New Low Trigger that checks for the occurrence of Objects within a frame that meets the Trigger's criteria and deterines if the number has reached a new low.
 The Trigger generates an ODE occurrence invoking all Actions if the object count is above the lowest count.
 The Trigger can be created with a preset low value of 0 or greater.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.
 * `source` - [in] unique name of the Source to filter on.
-Use NULL or DSL_ODE_ANY_SOURCE (defined as NULL) to disable filer
+Use NULL or DSL_ODE_ANY_SOURCE (defined as NULL) to disable filer.
 * `class_id` - [in] inference class id filter.
-Use DSL_ODE_ANY_CLASS to disable the filter
+Use DSL_ODE_ANY_CLASS to disable the filter.
 * `limit` - [in] the Trigger limit.
 Once met, the Trigger will stop triggering new ODE occurrences.
 Set to DSL_ODE_TRIGGER_LIMIT_NONE (0) for no limit.
 * `preset` - [in] initial low count to start with.
 Low count will be reset to the preset on trigger reset.